brandonjw/Mouse-Motion-Tracking/README.md

 # Mouse-Motion-Tracking
-With the incorporation of OpenCV, this program allows the motion tracking of a mouse/rat through their position of center mass relative to its tail.
+With the incorporation of OpenCV, this module allows the motion tracking of a mouse/rat through the computation between its position of center mass relative to its tail.